olizilla/oli.zilla.org.uk/_posts/2010-11-05-selenium-and-castro-testing-the-canvas.markdown

 	<img src="http://www.mutr.co.uk/images/pinart.jpg" title="Time for tea" alt="Time for tea"/>
 </div>

-[pinmachine.org][4] provides our example of the untestable web app.
+[pinthing.com][4] provides our example of the untestable web app.
 The bulk of the UI is created in a new fangled html5 canvas element using three.js to draw 3d pins on to it.
 The pins are arranged in a grid and can be given commands to raise and lower them independently to form patterns and glyphs.

 All this UI magic is exposed as a single canvas node in the dom, hiding its internal structure.
 This poses a problem for automated testing; you cannot inspect and make assertions about the state of a canvas like you can with the dom.

 Well, the theory is, the Javascript object model is good place to start (the JOM!? [@hugs][@] coins a new acronym).
 As you programatically build up your canvas you create a js structure that you can inspect, make assertions and even trigger interactions on.

-Pinmachine has an in page js powered terminal that allows you to interact with the pins.
+pinthing has an in page js powered terminal that allows you to interact with the pins.

 	show(3)         // lifts pins 1 and 2, as its a binary display
 	show("3")       // lifts the pins to diplay a 3 glyph